New LoRa Alliance® Membership Benefits

 Member Press Release

-RP2-1.0.2 LoRaWAN® Regional ParametersRP002-1.0.2 has been released and includes support for all versions of the LoRaWAN Layer 2 specification.
-Long Range-Frequency Hopping Spread Spectrum (LR-FHSS) data rates have been introduced to the EU868,…
+RP2-1.0.3 LoRaWAN® Regional ParametersRP002-1.0.3 has been released and includes support for all versions of the LoRaWAN Layer 2 specification.
+Support of LoRaWAN operation in Israel has been added with the addition of a…

 With LoRaWAN®, entire cities or countries can be covered with a few base stations, no longer requiring the upfront rollout and maintenance of nodes as in traditional mesh networking.